jseto/js-seed/README.md

 ### TypeScript support

 To transpile TypeScrip files invoke

 ```
 gulp ts
 ```

 If you invoke

 ```
 gulp develop:ts
 ```

-will do the same as `gulp develop` and aditionally it will watch typescript files for changes.
+will do the same as `gulp develop` and additionally it will watch typescript files for changes.
 In case a typescript changes it will be transpilled automatically.

 ## Continuous Integration